-- Some people view a TODO item that has been scheduled for execution (see Section 6.1 [Time stamps], page 36) as no longer open.
+- Some people view a TODO item that has been scheduled for execution (see Section 8.1 [Time stamps], page 45) as no longer open.
 Configure the variable org-agenda-todo-ignore-scheduled to exclude scheduled items from the global TODO list. - TODO items may have sublevels to break up the task into subtasks.
 In such cases it may be enough to list only the highest level TODO headline and omit the sublevels from the global list.
 Configure the variable org-agenda-todo-list-sublevels to get this behavior.

-8.3.3 Matching headline tags
+10.3.3 Matching Tags and Properties

-If headlines in the agenda files are marked with tags (see Chapter 7 [Tags], page 43), you can select headlines based on the tags that apply to them and collect them into an agenda buffer.
+If headlines in the agenda files are marked with tags (see Chapter 6 [Tags], page 37), you can select headlines based on the tags that apply to them and collect them into an agenda buffer.

 - C-c a m Produce a list of all headlines that match a given set of tags.
-The command prompts for a selection criterion, which is a boolean logic expression with tags, like '+WORK+URGENT-WITHBOSS' or 'WORK|HOME' (see Chapter 7 [Tags], page 43).
-If you often need a specific search, define a custom command for it (see Section 8.2 [Agenda dispatcher], page 47). - C-c a M Like C-c a m, but only select headlines that are also TODO items and force checking subitems (see variable org-tags-match-list-sublevels).
-Matching specific todo keywords together with a tags match is also possible, see Section 7.3 [Tag searches], page 45.
+The command prompts for a selection criterion, which is a boolean logic expression with tags, like '+WORK+URGENT-WITHBOSS' or 'WORK|HOME' (see Chapter 6 [Tags], page 37).
+If you often need a specific search, define a custom command for it (see Section 10.2 [Agenda dispatcher], page 56). - C-c a M Like C-c a m, but only select headlines that are also TODO items and force checking subitems (see variable org-tags-match-list-sublevels).
+Matching specific todo keywords together with a tags match is also possible, see Section 6.3 [Tag searches], page 39.

-The commands available in the tags list are described in Section 8.5 [Agenda commands], page 52.
+The commands available in the tags list are described in Section 10.5 [Agenda commands], page 61.

-8.3.4 Timeline for a single file
+10.3.4 Timeline for a single file